-Move over “four questions”, did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
-Our state-of-the-art facility is supervised by Chef Johnathen and his professional staff and includes three hot buffet lines (“how many?!”
-THREE!) and two separate kosher kitchens.
-Chef Johnathen’s team works on-site year-round and have experience serving all types of groups with all types of needs.
+Did you know that CYJ Texas has the largest kosher kitchen in the Southwest?
+Our state-of-the-art facility includes two separate kosher kitchens and is supervised by Chef Johnathen and his professional staff.
+Chef Johnathen’s team works on-site year-round and has experience serving all types of groups with all kinds of needs.

 Wake up and smell the pancakes!

-It’s 2019 and at CYJ Texas, this is not your father’s dining room.
-The dining room, or Chadar Ochel, is a place we take as seriously as any other part of the summer Camp experience.
+The Chadar Ochel, or dining room, is a place we take as seriously as any other part of the summer camp experience.
 Our campers are super active, and we appreciate the importance of keeping them healthy with a variety of both nutritious AND kid-friendly options.
-(Don’t worry, kids, no brussel sprout wraps).
-Rest assured, we are thrilled to provide one of the best culinary offerings of any Jewish camp in America.
+Rest assured, we are proud to provide one of the best culinary offerings of any Jewish camp in America.

 Whoever said breakfast was the most important meal of the day wasn't kidding.
-With that in mind, we're doing our best to make sure that our campers start their day off with a bang!
-Every breakfast will include cereal and eggs plus another entree such as pancakes, french toast, or waffles.
-If you thought "camp food = unhealthy food", think again!
-Our berry bar isn't just delicious...it's healthy too, and we always have cereal with milk (1%) and yogurt and granola on our breakfast buffet.
+Each morning our campers start their day off with a bang!
+Every breakfast will include eggs plus another entree, such as pancakes, french toast, or waffles.
+If you thought "camp food = unhealthy food," think again!
+We always have cereal with milk (1%), fruit, yogurt, and granola available on our breakfast buffet.

-As for lunch and dinner, don't think we've overlooked those!
-In addition to our salad bar, there's something for everyone with meals including hot dogs, hamburgers, chicken nuggets, pizza, and even Chinese food.
+Don’t think we overlooked lunch and dinner!
+In addition to salads, there's something for everyone with meals, including hot dogs, hamburgers, chicken nuggets, pizza, and even Chinese food.
 We wouldn't be a Jewish camp without kosher Chinese, would we?

-Part of the summer experience is trying new things and that includes food!
+Part of the summer experience is trying new things, and that includes food!
 Even the most adventurous eaters may not find every meal appealing, and for them, we have an extra box of unopened matzah (kidding! kidding!).
-Depending on the meal, our additional options include staple foods such as breakfast cereals, a granola and yogurt bar, a bottomless fruit bowl, a salad bar, soy butter for sandwiches, and pasta.
-Our counselors pay attention to their campers’ eating and help them navigate the choices or talk to the kitchen staff to ensure their well-being.
+Depending on the meal, our additional options include staple foods such as breakfast cereals, granola and yogurts, a bottomless fruit bowl, salads, sunflower butter and jelly for sandwiches, and pasta.
+Our counselors pay attention to their campers’ eating and help them navigate their choices or talk to the kitchen staff to ensure their well-being.

-At Camp, kosher food means tasty food.
-As we do every summer, we'll continue serving our famous breakfast tacos and our scrumptious Saturday morning coffee cake, all prepared by Chef Johnathen.
-Parents, are you thinking maybe it's time that YOU enrolled in camp?
+At camp, kosher food means tasty food.
+As we do every summer, we'll continue serving our famous breakfast tacos and our scrumptious Saturday morning coffee cake, all prepared by Chef Johnathen and his staff.
+We know, parents, now you’re thinking it's time YOU enrolled in camp!

-Next up in the Camp Prep Series: Packing!
+Next up in the Camp Prep Series: Summer Communication